paulbrodersen/somnotate/README.md

     In most python environments, it suffices to change the working directory to the somnotate root folder.
-If you are using Anaconda, you have to add the somnotate root directory to your PYTHONPATH environment variable:
+If you are using Anaconda, you have to explicitly add the somnotate root directory to your PYTHONPATH environment variable:

     ``` shell
     conda develop /path/to/somnotate